 My non-writing work has revolved around children.
 Every job I’ve ever had has involved working with them, from selling pocket-money toys as a teenager on a Saturday market stall, to working as an assistant in the children’s library, then becoming a primary school teacher.
 I’d always loved writing, and writing for children felt like a natural progression of the jobs I’d worked at previously.
 And so I began my writing journey as a children’s author.

-In 2014, my debut children’s book, written under my real name, Wendy White, won the Tir nan-Og Award, and I went on to write three more books for children.
-When I later began writing an unsettling story in the voice of a five-year-old intended for adults, the idea of a pen name surfaced.
-It would make a distinction between my children’s fiction and my novels for adults.
-And so, with the publication of ‘Not Thomas’, Sara Gethin was created.
+In 2014, my debut children’s book, written under my real name, Wendy White, won the Tir nan-Og Award.
+When I later had a novel for adults accepted for publication – an unsettling story in the voice of a five-year-old – the idea of a pen name surfaced.
+By then I had written three more books for children, and so a change of name made a distinction between my children’s fiction and my writing for adults.
+With the publication of ‘Not Thomas’, Sara Gethin was created.

 There are two sides to my writing, and so I use two names